-Investors will reimburse the Sponsor on a per 100 Units basis, for all or a portion of the estimated costs incurred in organizing the Trust (collectively, the "organization costs"), including the cost of the initial preparation and execution of the Trust Agreement, registration of the Trust and the Units under the Investment Company Act of 1940 and the Securities Act of 1933 and State registration fees, the initial fees and expenses of the Trustee, legal expenses, and other actual out-of-pocket expenses.
-The estimated organization costs will be paid to the Sponsor from the assets of the Trust as of the earlier of the close of the initial offering period (which is currently anticipated to be between 30 and 90 days) or six months following the Initial Date of Deposit.
+Investors will reimburse the Sponsor on a per 100 Units basis, for all or a portion of the estimated costs incurred in organizing the Trust (collectively, the "organization costs"), including the cost of the initial preparation and execution of the Trust Agreement, registration of the Trust and the Units under the Investment Company Act of 1940 and the Securities Act of 1933 and State registration fees, the initial fees and expenses of the Trustee, legal expenses and other actual out-of-pocket expenses.
+The estimated organization costs will be paid to the Sponsor from the assets of the Trust as of the close of the initial offering period (which may be between 30 and 90 days).
 To the extent that actual organization costs are less than the estimated amount, only the actual organization costs will be deducted from the assets of the Trust.
 To the extent that actual organization costs are greater than the estimated amount, only the estimated organization costs included in the Public Offering Price will be reimbursed to the Sponsor.
 All advertising and selling expenses, as well as any organizational costs not paid by the Trust, will be borne by the Sponsor at no cost to the Trust.